 Creating metric events

 In addition to the entity and check scopes, Sensu events can include a metrics scope containing metrics in Sensu metric format.
-See the events reference and for more information about
+See the events reference and for more information about Sensu metric format.

 Example request including metrics